Czech language: Case

 A nominative–accusative language, Czech marks subject nouns of transitive and intransitive verbs in the nominative case, which is the form found in dictionaries, and direct objects of transitive verbs are declined in the accusative case.
 The vocative case is used to address people.
 The remaining cases (genitive, dative, locative and instrumental) indicate semantic relationships, such as noun adjuncts (genitive), indirect objects (dative), or agents in passive constructions (instrumental).
 Additionally prepositions and some verbs require their complements to be declined in a certain case.
 The locative case is only used after prepositions.
 An adjective's case agrees with that of the noun it modifies.
 When Czech children learn their language's declension patterns, the cases are referred to by number:

 Some prepositions require the nouns they modify to take a particular case.
 The cases assigned by each preposition are based on the physical (or metaphorical) direction, or location, conveyed by it.
 For example, od (from, away from) and z (out of, off) assign the genitive case.
-Other prepositions take one of several cases, with their meaning dependent on the case; na means "onto" or "for" with the accusative case, but "on" with the locative.
+Other prepositions take one of several cases, with their meaning dependent on the case; na means "on to" or "for" with the accusative case, but "on" with the locative.

 This is a glossed example of a sentence using several cases: